 In 1881 Osman Hamdi Bey was appointed director of the Archaeological Museum; in the following years he conducted a series of excavation campaigns.
-At Sidon he found a series of very interesting sarcophagi.
-The Museum houses a number of Phoenician sarcophagi.
-They were decorated with impressive portraits of the dead as you can see in sarcophagi found near Tartous in southern Syria and now at the Louvre Museum in Paris.
+At Sidon in Lebanon he found a series of very interesting sarcophagi.
+The Museum houses a number of early Phoenician sarcophagi.
+They were decorated with impressive portraits of the dead as you can see in those at the National Museum of Beirut.

 Mesopotamia, (the land) between rivers, was regarded as the cradle of civilization in the western world.
 In the XIXth century it attracted many foreign travellers and archaeologists.
 At that time it was within the borders of the Ottoman Empire with just a small south-eastern section belonging to the Persian Empire (today it is split among Turkey, Syria, Iraq and Iran).
 A large number of ancient statues, reliefs and inscriptions ended up in European and American museums and private collections.
 A limited number of them were acquired by the Ottoman government, directly or as a form of fee paid by foreign archaeological expeditions.
 The exhibits of the Ancient Orient Museum are all dated before the VIth century BC and they include Hittite statues and reliefs found in south-eastern Turkey.